markpassando/espn-fantasy-scraper/README.md

 ### Quick Demo Usage

 For a Quick Demo, default settings will scrape public league "6059" and create json files of scraped data.
 Within the web-scraper directory run:
 `python TerminalWrapper.py`

 ### Real TerminalWrapper Usage
  Within the web-scraper directory run:
-`python TerminalWrapper.py --league_id 2345 --username mark --password LeBronJames! --file --print --headless`
+`python TerminalWrapper.py --league_id 2345 --username mark --password LeBronJames! --file --print --headless` .

-This will scrape the league `2345` with user `mark`, print to console and create a json file.
+This will scrape the league `2345` with user `mark`, password 'LebronJames!', print to console and create a json file.

 Please ensure that your password is correct.
 If your league setting is public, you do not have to pass any credentials.